asadali2004/Computer-fundamentals/Computer Networks/DAY1.md

 # Computer Networks: 3.1 Networking Basics

-Computer networking forms the backbone of modern computing, enabling devices to communicate and share re### 2.
-Star Topology
+Computer networking forms the backbone of modern computing, enabling devices to communicate and share resources.
-- **Description**: Each device is **connected to a central hub or switch**.
-All communication flows through this central point.
-- **Advantages**: Centralized control, easy to add or remove devices, **fault isolation** (failure in one connection doesn't affect others).
-- **Disadvantages**: Dependency on the central hub; if it fails, the entire network may be affected.ces.
 To begin, let's explore some fundamental concepts, network models, topologies, and common network devices.

 ## 3.1.1 Important Definitions